 There is a field of flowers.
 All the flowers here are dead and dried and beautiful.
-As you walk through, and they rattle with the winter wind, there is a moment unnoticed.
+As you walk through, and they rattle in the winter wind, there is a moment unnoticed.
 Slight, subtle, profound.
-And seeds embark upon the journey of your dress.
+Seeds embark upon the journey of your dress.

 There is a cold in your eyes.
 And the sun carves and embosses the purple of your skin with warmthless rays cast from afar.

 The snow has yet to veil.